FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 # Run a benchmark.
 $ yarn run test:benchmark

+# Generate the usage message.
+$ MODE=yarn serverless jetpack --help

-# If the stats are notably different than what's in README.md, update the table
+# If the benchmark stats and/or the usage message are notably different than
-# and commit your changes.
+# what's in README.md, update relevant sections and commit your changes.
 $ vim README.md

 # Run all final checks.